Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 No matter your type of smoke alarm, you need it to be powered in some way.
 Choosing your type of power source is best considered before you install just any old alarm, as you should consider your access to the device where you plan to install it and your ability to test and monitor it.

 2. Long-term battery-powered smoke alarms.
 Typically seen as 10-year battery smoke alarms, these will need the whole alarm to be swapped out approximately every 10 years.
-They can be good if you don’t want to have to deal with the battery yearly, but you should still test that it is in working order monthly.
+They can be good if you don’t want to have to deal with the battery every six months, but you should still test that it is in working order monthly.

 3. Hardwired electrical smoke alarms (with battery backup).
 Many people choose hardwired smoke alarm systems to provide assurance that a system is in working order because there are multiple sources of power.
 The smoke alarm’s battery backup ensures protection even if there is a power outage, but also requires that the battery itself is replaced yearly or per the manufacturer’s instructions.